One Track per Instrument

 One track with all articulations or one track per articulation?

 All Orchestral Tools collections are heavily optimized for using one track per articulation.

 - Ease of organization

 - Articulations can easily be stacked and blended

 Nevertheless, a lot of users prefer to have a single track that keyswitches between articulations.
 This is easily possible with the use of Multi Articulation Patches.

 Multiple Multi Articulation Patches on one track

-1) Leave slots empty, so for example use Slots 1-6 for Longs, Slots 7.12 for Shorts.
+1) Leave slots empty.
+For example use Slots 1-6 for Longs, Slots 7-12 for Shorts.